-14. Assessment Strategies
+14. Assessment strategy

 The assessment strategy is designed with reference to the University of Worcester Assessment Strategy (2015), the learning, teaching and assessment statement from the QAA Law benchmarks and the ongoing research into legal education including the Legal Education and Training Review.

 A mixed assessment strategy is designed to ensure the assessment of the various learning outcomes on the Programme.
-For example, examinations are employed often to assess a number of skills ranging from knowledge and understanding whereas a written coursework may often be employed to demonstrate skills of critical analysis, evaluation and synthesis.
-Portfolio preparation in the Professional Skills and Ethics course demonstrates skills of organisation and time management.
-Preparation for mooting demonstrates an ability to work within a team.
-Formative assessment opportunities are available in all modules on the LLB giving students a further opportunity to engage with feedback, reflect upon their own learning and feed-forward into later summative assessments.
+For example, examinations are employed often to assess a number of skills ranging from knowledge and understanding whereas written coursework may often be employed to demonstrate skills of critical analysis, evaluation and synthesis.
+Portfolio preparation in the Professional Skills and Ethics module demonstrates skills of organisation and time management.
+Critical reflection is demonstrated at various points and in a number of ways, including through the use of a case studies and court reports.
+Preparation for mooting demonstrates an ability to work within a team as does the preparation for interviewing and advising.
+Formative assessment opportunities are available in all modules on the LLB (Hons) Law with Criminology giving students a further opportunity to engage with feedback, reflect upon their own learning and feed-forward into later summative assessments.

-The assessment strategy also incorporates a gradual development from knowledge, understanding and application in level 4, with these outcomes being further developed and complemented by skills of legal research in level 5 (which is also a feature of the Professional Legal Skills and Ethics course in level 4).
-Level 6 courses build on these earlier outcomes and also require students to demonstrate skills of analysis, evaluation and synthesis that are commonly most associated with level 6 study.
-The assessment of research skills and independent research skills is evident at all stages of the degree, but is most prominent at the upper levels, involving a close interaction with the outcomes of evaluation, synthesis and critical analysis.
+Although the development of higher critical thinking skills is a feature of all levels of the degree, the assessment strategy also recognises a staged development from knowledge, understanding and application in level 4, with these outcomes being further developed and complemented by skills of legal research in level 5 (which is also a feature of the Professional Legal Skills and Ethics course in level 4).
+Level 6 modules build on these earlier outcomes and also require students to demonstrate skills of analysis, evaluation and synthesis that are commonly most associated with level 6 study.
+The assessment of research skills and independent research skills is evident at all stages, but is most prominent at the upper levels, involving a close interaction with the outcomes of evaluation, synthesis and critical analysis.
 In addition, although skills of critical evaluation and analysis do not feature prominently in the learning outcomes of level 4 courses - the generic assessment guidelines anticipate that excellent students at the top end may well have already demonstrated these skills and are rewarded accordingly.

-Assessment guidance and marking criteria is provided to students for each item of assessment.
+Assessment guidance and marking criteria are provided to students for each item of assessment.
 This guidance refers to separate generic law marking criteria for Levels 4, 5 & 6, reflecting the staged development through the Programme.